 Few cases go all the way to a hearing before a board panel, and include a decision and order.
-In 2019 a consolidated hearing was held involving two cases and resulted in two decisions and orders.
-No cases were appealed to the Alaska Superior Court or beyond in 2019.
-Case summaries for 2019:
+In 2020 there were no cases that went all the way to a hearing and there were no cases on appeal before the Alaska State Courts.